Grenfell Tower: Fate

+In July 2024, the Royal Institute of British Architects started selecting design teams to create a memorial.
+In January 2025, RIBA and the independent Grenfell Tower Memorial Commission announced the names of five teams shortlisted to design the future memorial on the tower's site.

+On 5 February 2025, the Deputy Prime Minister Angela Rayner told bereaved relatives and survivors that a decision had been made to demolish Grenfell Tower.
+The plans were confirmed on 7 February 2025, with dismantling of the tower expected to take two years.
+In April 2025, Deconstruct, the company currently maintaining the site, was awarded the contract to demolish the tower, due to its knowledge of the building's structure and surrounding area.

 Architect

 Nigel Whitbread was the lead architect for the Grenfell Tower.
-In an interview with Constantine Gras, quoted in The Guardian, he said that "he was born in Kenton, his parents had a grocers shop on St Helen's Gardens, North Kensington.
-He was educated at Sloane Grammar school and then got a position with the architects Douglas Stephen and Partners, who though small were applying the principles of Le Corbusier and the modernists."
+In an interview with Constantine Gras, quoted in The Guardian, he said that "he was born in Kenton, his parents had a grocer's shop on St Helen's Gardens, North Kensington.
+He was educated at Sloane Grammar school and then got a position with the architects Douglas Stephen and Partners, who, though small, were applying the principles of Le Corbusier and the modernists."
 He worked alongside Kenneth Frampton who was the Technical Editor of the journal Architectural Design; and Elia Zenghelis and Bob Maxwell.
 He moved to work for Clifford Wearden after the basic plan for Lancaster West Estate had been established.
 He later worked for 30 years until his retirement at Aukett Associates.
-Around 2016 he became involved with local residents association drawing up the St Quintin and Woodlands Neighbourhood Plan.
+Around 2016, he became involved with the local residents association drawing up the St Quintin and Woodlands Neighbourhood Plan.

 Grenfell Action Group

 A residents' organisation, Grenfell Action Group (GAG), published a blog in which it highlighted major safety problems.
-In the four years preceding the fire, they published 10 warnings criticising fire safety and maintenance practices at Grenfell Tower.
+In the four years preceding the fire, they published ten warnings criticising fire safety and maintenance practices at Grenfell Tower.